Renwarren/Restaurant-Management-Software/README.md

 - Menu Control: Manage the restaurant's menu by adding, updating, or removing dishes.
 Categorize items, set prices, and ensure the menu is always up-to-date.

 - Inventory Tracking: Keep track of inventory levels for different ingredients and items on the menu, helping in stock management and reducing wastage.
-(Too be added)
+(To be added)

 - Staff Scheduling: Schedule shifts for restaurant staff, assign roles, and manage their availability efficiently.